surabhigr/data-science/README.md

 A data science task consists of deployment instructions, analytics, data-metrics and more!

+**Note:**  Please go through sub-directories to see numbers and graphs!

 ### Aspects Covered:
   - Trends
   - Visualisation
   - Data points

 ### Solutions:

 * Finding Platform specific users:

+  - Surprisingly there're no orders placed in March, April and May month.
+  - Highest orders in December being Christmast and the lowest orders placed during July month.
+  -
 ```
 SELECT  `platform` , COUNT(  `visits` )  AS  `platform_specific_visits`
 FROM  `analytics`